 10. Demand innovative thinking yet publicly humiliate anyone vulgar and brash enough to generate a new idea.

-Here’s a call to action to make this ‘to do’ list as long as we possibly can.
+Here’s a call to action to make this ‘to don’t’ list as long as we possibly can.

 Add at will and share widely so others can add their “best” suggestions, too!